Activity 5.2 E

 Report and share results

-This primer is intended to help you might interpret your findings in response to your research questions, learning objectives and expectations, and draw conclusions in the form of insights and recommendations.
+This primer is intended to help you interpret your findings in response to your research questions, learning objectives and expectations, and draw conclusions in the form of insights and recommendations.

 Translate findings into insights